 Drivers as Young as 18 Will Be Allowed to Drive Big Rigs

 Fact: Currently, trucks kill almost 5K Americans every year, while more than 140K others sustain serious injuries in truck accidents.

 "These numbers could potentially spike if the DRIVE-Safe Act allows some drivers as young as 18 to drive large commercial trucks across state lines," warns our Miami truck accident attorney at The Law Offices of Sean M. Cleary.

 Let's get into the specifics of what the federal government is proposing to eliminate the trucker shortage in Florida and all across the U.S. When a pilot program, launched by the Department of Transportation, becomes available across the nation, truck drivers with military experience, including members of the National Guard, will be allowed to drive commercial vehicles in interstate commerce from the age of 18.

 Currently, many states allow 18-year-olds to drive commercially within their borders, but the federal government requires all truck drivers to be at least 21 to be allowed to drive commercial trucks across state lines.
 Our experienced truck accident lawyer in Miami, who reviewed the details of the pilot program, explains that the government would allow truck drivers to operate big rigs and transport cargo cross-country only if they have sufficient training and experience in specific military occupational specialties.

-Thus, 18-year-olds, 19-year-olds, and 20-year-olds would now be allowed to drive big rigs across the country if they pass the required tests.
+Thus, 18, 19, and 20-year-olds would now be allowed to drive big rigs across the country if they pass the required tests.

 The decision to lower the age requirement from 21 to 18 for truckers who operate trucks to haul cargo across state lines has been met with criticism from safety advocacy groups.
 But why?